Dental Crowns

 Resin crowns are formed of composite resin and are often used as temporary crowns while permanent crowns are being created in the dental laboratory.
 They are not as durable as other types of crowns and are not recommended for long-term use.

-The e.max dental crowns are comprised of lithium disilicate ceramic material.
-It's a popular material for dental crowns because of its exceptional aesthetics and robustness.
+The e.max crowns are comprised of lithium disilicate ceramic material.
+It's a popular material because of its exceptional aesthetics and robustness.
 The translucent qualities of lithium disilicate ceramic closely resemble the appearance of natural tooth enamel, resulting in a restoration that blends in with the patient's existing teeth.

 The process of getting dental crowns normally consists of multiple steps and can take several visits over the course of a few weeks.

 Initial Consultation, at your first appointment, you will meet with your dentist to discuss your dental issues and treatment alternatives.
-If dental crowns are considered appropriate, your dentist will examine your teeth and explain the procedure to you.
+If they are considered appropriate, your dentist will examine your teeth and explain the procedure to you.

 Tooth Preparation, during the second session, your dentist will prepare the tooth or teeth to receive the crowns.
 This includes removing a piece of the tooth's outer surface to make way for the crown.
 After the tooth is prepped, impressions of it and the adjacent teeth are obtained.